lecjlg/barc-docs/docs/source/userguide.rst

 The Lab book
 ~~~~~~~~~~~~

-This feature enables users to comment on their annotations and/or markups and provide reasoning and more in-depth analysis than chart making alone.
-Similar to annotations, the lab book includes note taking capability that can be saved or exported so your thoughts and findings are accessible in the future.

-The user input fields are defined by the profile set.

 .. image:: /images/text_boxes.png
     :width: 365px
     :height: 548px
-    :align: left
+    :align: right
     :alt: Free form text boxes for user comments.

+This feature enables users to comment on their annotations to provide reasoning and a more in-depth analysis than chart making alone.
+Similar to annotations, the lab book includes note taking capability that can be saved or exported so thoughts and findings are accessible in the future.
+BARC also features meta data flagging via a check boxes at the bottom of the lab book tool bar.
+This feature allows for relevant high impact weather and synoptic conditions to be identified as the users analysis their data.

+Both the text boxes and meta data check boxes are defined by the profile set in the profile select dropdown.

 The Report Generator